ariutokintumi/ERC-20-Pre-initialization/erc/rationale.md

-# Rationale: ERC-20 Pre-initialization Function with Sentinel Value
+# Rationale: ERC‑20 Pre‑initialization Extension (Sentinel Storage)

-## Why This ERC?
+## Why This Extension?

 Ethereum's storage model makes the **first write to any storage slot (SSTORE)** disproportionately expensive: ~20,000 gas versus ~5,000 gas for subsequent updates.
 In traditional ERC-20, pre-initializing a balance slot with zero does NOT actually save gas for the user's first real balance update; only a nonzero value allocates the slot.
-This ERC introduces a clean workaround: store a unique, non-numeric “magic” value in a bytes32 mapping to act as a sentinel, making the slot "allocated" and thus eligible for cheap update in the next transfer or mint.
+This extension introduces a clean workaround: store a unique, non-numeric “magic” value in a bytes32 mapping to act as a sentinel, making the slot "allocated" and thus eligible for cheap update in the next transfer or mint.

 **Key insight:**
 - You cannot “fake” a nonzero balance or use negative values (ERC-20 is uint256-only).